 Rama’s awareness was so powerful that those sitting in meditation with him were transported into deep, light-filled silence.
 As his meditations continued to progress toward higher, more advanced states, the golden light he naturally emitted became more and more palpable.

-Throughout his 20s, Rama had studied with an Indian teacher but as his own meditation experiences deepened and his past life enlightenment returned, Rama saw that it was time to start his own teaching program.
+Throughout his 20s, Rama had studied with an Indian teacher but as his own meditative experiences deepened and his past life enlightenment returned, Rama saw that it was time to start his own teaching program.
 He formed his first teaching organization in 1981 and called it Lakshmi, after the Indian goddess of beauty and abundance.
 Soon, as his abilities -- to communicate and transmit the essential teachings of enlightened Buddhist mind and fill entire auditoriums with the golden light of the superconscious -- became known, thousands of people in San Diego, Los Angeles, San Francisco, Phoenix, Boston, Chicago and New York began to attend his lectures; many hundreds applied to become his students.

 Rama ran his student program like a college graduate program.
 All of his students lived in their own homes and managed their own lives.
-Rama believed that with a strong meditative practice, his students could live and work in the world, advance their lives, aide others and achieve spiritual and material success.
+Rama believed that with a strong meditative practice, his students could live and work in the world, practice mindfulness, advance their lives, aide others and achieve spiritual and material success.

 Rama's goal was to find his past life students and bring them to enlightenment.
 He constantly sought practical, Western means to help his students to transform and grow.
 He was a feminist and strong advocate of the power of women.
 He was an advocate of computer science starting in 1981, a time when a PC weighed about 50 pounds and had 200 MG of memory.
 He selected computer science because the profession provided training for the mind, and a strong mind is necessary for a strong meditation practice.
-He taught his students and the public countless ways to lead a successful spiritual and material life in an overcrowded and psychically polluted planet.
+He taught his students and members of the public countless ways to lead a successful spiritual and material life in an overcrowded and psychically polluted world.